linux156/starter-academic/content/publication/alpha-characterization/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Jonas Azzam
+- J. Azzam
-- admin
+- D. Dąbrowski

 date: "2020-09-21T00:00:00Z"
 doi: ""